Choose your path wisely: gradient descent in a Bregman distance framework: Applications

 \subsection{Blind deconvolution}

-Blind deconvolution is extensively discussed in the literature, e.g. \cite{Kundur1996blinddeblurring,Chan2005book,Campisi2016book} and the references therein.
+Blind deconvolution is extensively discussed in the literature, e.g. \cite{Kundur1996blinddeblurring,Chan2005book,Campisi2016book} and the references therein, with several approaches for which the convergence proofs also rely on the KL inequality \cite{bolte2010alternating,repetti2014euclid,chouzenoux2016block}.
 We follow the same setting as in Section \ref{sec:motivation} (with additional regularisation as in \eqref{eq:parallelmri} in order to guarantee bounded level-sets) and make the assumptions that the blur-free image $u$ has low total variation and that the kernel $h$ satisfies a simplex constraint, i.e. all entries are non-negative and sum up to one.
-The assumption of low total variation can for instance be motivated by \cite{chan1998total}, \changed{but as as we have seen in Section \ref{sec:motivation}} minimising $E$ with some additional total variation regularisation does often not lead to visually satisfactory results. \changed{We therefore apply Algorithm \ref{alg:linbregspecial} with $R :\R^n \times \R^r \rightarrow \R$ defined as
+The assumption of low total variation can for instance be motivated by \cite{chan1998total}, but as as we have seen in Section \ref{sec:motivation}, minimising $E$ with some additional total variation regularisation does often not lead to visually satisfactory results.
+We therefore apply Algorithm \ref{alg:linbregspecial} with $R :\R^n \times \R^r \rightarrow \R$ defined as

-for $\alpha \geq 0$.} All functions are semi-algebraic, and the gradient $\nabla E$ is locally Lipschitz-continuous in the sense of Definition \ref{def:lipschitz}.
-Note that we cannot guarantee global convergence via Corollary \ref{cor:convergence}, as the local boundedness assumption of the subgradients is not necessarily guaranteed.
-Following the discussions in Section \ref{subsec:noboundsubgrad} we can still expect convergence of the primal variable.
-If we deal with noisy data, we will proceed as in Section \ref{subsec:pmri} and stop the iteration via the discrepancy principle.
+for $\alpha \geq 0$.
+All functions are semi-algebraic, and \changed{we make the same local smoothness assumption as in Section \ref{subsec:pmri}}.
+In case of noisy data, we will proceed as in Section \ref{subsec:pmri} and stop the iteration via the discrepancy principle.